Have a question or just want to learn more? We're here to help.

 Whether operating in the air, at sea or underwater, Navy equipment, people and decision-making all rely on the technical and tactical advice of Navy Meteorology and Oceanography (METOC) Officers.
 They apply expertise in all facets of oceanography, meteorology, hydrography, and precise time and astronomy as they:

 Navy Meteorologists and Oceanographers may serve in a wide variety of settings around the world, from serving aboard aircraft carriers or amphibious ships, to conducting research at the Naval Observatory or Naval Research Labs.
 You will also have the opportunity to further your education at Naval Postgraduate School.

 Serving part-time as a Reservist, your duties will be carried out during your scheduled drilling and training periods.
 During monthly drilling, Meteorology and Oceanography Officers in the Navy Reserve typically work at a location close to their homes.

 For Annual Training, they may serve anywhere in the world, whether on ships or at facilities on land, both home and abroad.

 Take a moment to learn more about the general roles and responsibilities of Reservists.

-Those pursuing a Meteorology and Oceanography Officer position are required to attend Officer Candidate School (OCS) in Newport, R.I.
-Upon completion, they typically attend a 5-week Basic Oceanography Accession Training (BOAT) in Gulfport, Miss.
-They also receive specialized training that includes methods of analyzing weather conditions, identification of common weather patterns, and techniques and procedures of forcecasting.
+Those pursuing a Meteorology and Oceanography Officer position are required to attend Officer Candidate School (OCS) in Newport, RI.
+Upon completion, they typically attend a 5-week Basic Oceanography Accession Training (BOAT) in Gulfport, MS. They also receive specialized training that includes methods of analyzing weather conditions, identification of common weather patterns, and techniques and procedures of forcecasting.